sajjadjln/PosApplication/README.md

 at first you should use the password app to generate a random six digit number for yourself and use that in the pos application. you can also create new cards in this app. the information of the cards will be stored in a file so you can use the saved cards option in the other application.

-you can choose which saved card you want to generate password for. this option is still on development so it does not really care for which card you choose and generates a general password that you can use for all the cards.the passwords will also be stored in a file.
+you can choose which saved card you want to generate password for. this option is still on development so it does not really care for which card you choose and generates a general password that you can use for all the cards.the passwords will also be stored in a file.(you have 5 minutes to use the password unless it will get expired)

 ## PosMain
 now you can open the pos application.